IRB Application Checklist

-Starting January 13, 2020, all IRB applications must be submitted to the IRB using Cayuse.
-Submissions will no longer be accepted via email.
+IRB applications must be submitted to the IRB using Cayuse.
+Submissions will not be accepted via email.
 You can access Cayuse IRB with your Liberty University username and password.
 Please only log in to Cayuse when you are sure you are ready to apply for IRB approval.
 After you have received IRB approval, any modifications, incident reports, or renewal applications must be submitted using Cayuse.

 Supporting Document Templates